-BRUTON, St. Mary (ST 686 347) (October 1998)
+BRUTON, St. Mary (ST 686 347),

-(Bedrock: Middle Jurassic, Fullers Earth Formation)
+(Bedrock: Middle Jurassic, Fullers Earth Formation.)

-Inside the church, the arcade piers have the common four-shafts-separated-by-four-hollows section encountered in many south Somerset churches, and the arches they support bear wave mouldings and hollows.
+Inside the church, the arcade piers adopt the common four-shafts-separated-by-four-hollows section encountered in many south Somerset churches, and the arches they support bear wave mouldings and hollows.
 String courses run above the arcades, while above again, between the bays, there are niches for statues.
 The attractive nave roof boasts carved angels and traceried spandrels above the tie beams, but viewed from the ground on a dull day, it was difficult to judge the extent to which it may have been restored.

-The church contains two monuments mentioned by Gunnis (Dictionary of British Sculptors: 1660- 1851, pub.
-The Abbey Library, 1951), (i) by John Rawlings of Bruton, whose only known monument this is, commemorating George Prince (d.
-1817), and (ii) by Peter Scheemakers (1691 - 1781), to the Hon.
+The church contains two monuments mentioned by Gunnis (Dictionary of British Sculptors: 1660- 1851, London, The Abbey Library, 1951), (i) by John Rawlings of Bruton (p.
+315), whose only known monument this is, commemorating George Prince (d.
+1817), and (ii) by Peter Scheemakers (1691 - 1781) (p.
+344), to the Hon.
 William Berkeley (d.
 1733).
 Scheemakers was a prolific sculptor of good ability but this is a very modest example of his art.